 - Add data partitions of each drive to the list of the components following the drives order;

-- Adjust the stripe size if required (Buffalo products use the default 64 KB stripe size);
+- Adjust the stripe size if required (Buffalo products use the 64 KB stripe size by default);

 - The file system is unreadable: